-Information is automatically pulled in from the assessment of indicators sheet to the Risk Mitigation sheet. are recorded.
+Information is automatically pulled in from the assessment of indicators sheet to the Risk Mitigation sheet.
+This photo shows a mock assessment of indicators sheet, where both negligible and non-negligible risks are recorded.
 Note that only the indicators with non-negligible risk designations automatically show up in the Risk Mitigation sheet.
 Additional information for each can then be provided.

-Number Indicator category 🔻 Risk indicator Risk conclusion Geopolitical scale Source types 2 Third parties rights 43.
+Number 🚽 Indicator category 💌 Risk indicator Risk conclusion Geopolitical scale 🥃 Source types 👻 2 Third parties rights 43.
 The rights of Indigenous Peoples, including land tenure and management, are respected and upheld according to the principles of FPIC.
 Negligible risk Region 1, Region 3 Source Type 1, Source type 2 3 Third parties rights 43.
 The rights of Indigenous Peoples, including land tenure and management, are respected and upheld according to the principles of FPIC.
 Negligible risk Region 4 Source type 3 3 Third parties rights 43.
 The rights of Indigenous Peoples, including land tenure and management, are respected and upheld according to the principles of FPIC.
 Non-negligible risk Region 2 Source Type 1, Source type 2, Source type 3 4 Conversion and forest degradation 55.
 There is no conversion from natural forest to agriculture since 31 December 2020.
 Non-negligible risk Region 3, Region 1 Source type 2, Source type 3